Transfer matrices of rational spin chains via novel BGG-type resolutions: Factorisation for linear ACD-types

 Specializing this formula at $\lambda=(0,\ldots,0)$ and evoking~\eqref{eq:Q-via-X}, we recover the desired formula~\eqref{eq:QI}.

-(c) Vice versa, plugging the formula~\eqref{eq:QI} into~\eqref{eq:transfer-AQQ}, we recover (by expanding the corresponding $n\times n$ determinant with respect to the first $a$ columns) the determinant formula~\eqref{eq:Tdet} in the particular case of $\lambda=\st\omega_a$, the multiples of fundamental weights. \end{Rem}
+(c) Conversely, plugging the formula~\eqref{eq:QI} into~\eqref{eq:transfer-AQQ}, we recover (by expanding the corresponding $n\times n$ determinant with respect to the first $a$ columns) the determinant formula~\eqref{eq:Tdet} in the particular case of $\lambda=\st\omega_a$, the multiples of fundamental weights. \end{Rem}

 For completeness of our exposition, let us conclude with the $QQ$-relations in the present conventions:

 \begin{Lem} For any two disjoint subsets $I$ and $\{i,j\}$ of $\{1,\ldots,n\}$, we have:

 \end{Lem}